Free shipping on all orders

 Stacey Shubitz is an author, an independent literacy consultant, and an adjunct professor.
 A graduate of The Literacy Specialist Program at Teachers College, she has experience teaching fourth and fifth grades.
 She is also the Chief of Operations and Lead Writer for Two Writing Teachers, a popular blog about the teaching of writing.
 Visit the blog at twowritingteachers.wordpress.com and follow Stacey on Twitter: @sshubitz

-Jessica Shumway has worked as a second-, third-, and fourth-grade classroom teacher and as a mathematics coach for teachers of grades pre-K-5 in Texas and Virginia.
-She is currently a doctoral student at Utah State University, and she also instructs preservice teachers and studies mathematics education.
+Jessica Shumway has worked as a second-, third-, and fourth-grade classroom teacher and as a mathematics coach for teachers of Pre-K-through fifth grade in Texas and Virginia.
+She is currently an assistant professor of mathematics education at Utah State University.

 Franki currently teaches third graders in Dublin, Ohio She has worked in elementary schools for over 25 years as a classroom teacher, a Reading Support Teacher, a curriculum support teacher and a school librarian.
 She blogs regularly at A Year of Reading (readingyear.blogspot.com) and she is also a regular contributor to Choice Literacy.

 The authors of History Comes Home are all associated with the Center for City Schools, National-Louis University, in Chicago, where they conduct programs for reforming urban education.

 Steven Zemelman serves as Center Director, and Pete Leki is coordinator of the Center's Parent Project.